abayor/RogueUserInvestigation---Lab/README.md

 # RogueUserInvestigation---Lab
-This is a walkthrough of CodePath CYB102 Exercise
+This is a walkthrough of CodePath CYB102 Lab 1 Exercise